Best Upland Bird Hunting States

 If you are after one of America’s most iconic species, the sage grouse, Wyoming is your state.
 Over 37% of sage grouse call Wyoming home, and with over 35 million acres of government lands, there is ample opportunity.
 The core areas of sage grouse are distributed in a line stretching across the state from the northeast to the southwest part of the state.

 If you’re going to pick Wyoming for a sage grouse hunt, it’s a tight window of time to hunt them.
-It runs from September 15-30 in Area 1, and only a two-day season in area 4 from September 15-17.
+It runs from September 21-30 in Area 1, and Areas 2, 3, and 4 are closed.

 Take a closer look at Wyoming: